Ahmad Abd al-Ghafur Attar: Personal life

-He was married to Muzayyin Haqqi, an exceptional writer.
-In March 2011, a thought-gathering held in Jeddah for his honor whose participants were his granddaughters.
+He was married to Muzayyin Haqqi, another writer.
+In March 2011, a thought-gathering was held in Jeddah for his honor whose participants were his granddaughters.

 He had a big private library containing over 25,000 volumes, which by his will moved to the Library of the Grand Mosque of Mecca in 1987.

 Death

 He suffered a stroke in his old age.
 After that, he lived with a long treatment, became blind and weak-walking.
 He died on 17 Rajab 1411 / 1 February 1991 in Jedda.
 A street was named after him in the city of Riyadh, Ar Ruwaidhah 19976.

 Honors and awards

 He was honored by Syrian and Iraqi Academy of Sciences.
 He has been awarded by: